 6 Worst-Selling Car Models of 2018

 Not all cars are created equal.
-Some succeed to attract car buyers, while others don't.
+Some succeed in attracting car buyers, while others don't.

 Duds can happen for many reasons.
 Not all car brands and models are warmly received by car buyers especially in a highly discerning market like that of the U.S. While some vehicle models enjoy high turnovers, there are less popular models that sit sadly in the corner of the dealership, waiting for any potential buyer to finally take notice.